apioo/fusio/README.md

 # About

-Fusio is an open source API management platform which helps to build and manage REST APIs.
-It can help you with the following use cases:
+Fusio is an open source API management platform which helps to create innovative API solutions.
+We know that building a complete API product is no easy task, because of this we have created Fusio which supports you in every aspect of the API life cycle:

+* __Building__
+  Fusio provides many ways to build new API endpoints, it can proxy existing APIs, directly work with external databases or files and it is also possible to implement custom logic
+* __Documentation__
+  Fusio contains a schema store which can be used to describe the request and response payloads of each endpoint.
+Those schemas are then used to generate i.e. an OpenAPI specification or also client SDKs.
+* __Monetization__
+  Fusio provides a simple way to monetize your existing API by using an payment provider like Stripe.
+* __Onboarding__
+  Fusio provides a ready to use developer portal where external developers can register to consume your API.
+* __Integration__
+  Fusio contains a powerful SDK generator which can automatically generate high quality and ready to use code so that you users can easily consume your API.
+* __Monitoring__
+  Fusio provides an intuitive backend where you can monitor important aspects of your API.

+## Use-Cases

+Fusio can help you with the following use cases:

 * __API-Product__
   Fusio helps you to create a great API product, besides building an API it provides a developer portal where developers can register and a way to monetize your API
 * __API-Gateway__
   Fusio can be used as gateway to your internal API and microservices.
 It handles all common features like Authorization, Rate-Limiting and Schema-Validation
 * __SPA-Backend__
-  Fusio can be used as backend to build SPAs using popular Javascript-Frameworks like i.e.
-  Angular, React or Vue.
-It provides a powerful code generator which can automatically generate a SDK for your API
+  Fusio can be used as backend to build SPAs using popular Javascript-Frameworks like i.e. Angular, React or Vue.
+It provides a powerful code generator which can automatically generate an SDK for your API
 * __Low-Code-Platform__
   Fusio allows you to build API endpoints without coding knowledge.
 I.e. it provides an Entity generator which you can use to easily create complete CRUD APIs.
 * __API-Framework__
   For more complex use cases you can use Fusio also as framework to build complete APIs from scratch.
-This means you build custom actions where you can use the wide PHP ecosystem to solve your task
+This means you build custom actions where you can use the wide PHP ecosystem to solve your task.

-## API management and features
+## Features

-Fusio is an API management platform where you can configure routes which execute specific actions.
-An action triggers your business logic, it is like a controller in a classical framework, you can also think of it like a serverless lambda function, which can be executed on a route call or via RPC.
-Fusio covers many aspects of the API management life cycle so that you can concentrate on writing the actual business logic of your API.
+Fusio is an API management platform where you can configure operations which execute specific actions.
+An action triggers your business logic.
+Fusio covers many aspects of the API life cycle so that you can concentrate on writing the actual business logic of your API.
 Please take a look at our [documentation website](https://docs.fusio-project.org/) for more information.
 The following feature list gives you a first overview:

 * __OpenAPI generation__
   Fusio generates automatically an OpenAPI specification for the defined routes